chem-chikweze/Gram/README.md

 The following **required** functionality is completed:

-- [*] User sees app icon in home screen.
+- [x] User sees app icon in home screen.
-- [* ] User can sign up to create a new account using Parse authentication
+- [x ] User can sign up to create a new account using Parse authentication
-- [* ] User can log in to his or her account
+- [x ] User can log in to his or her account
-- [* ] The current signed in user is persisted across app restarts
+- [x ] The current signed in user is persisted across app restarts
-- [* ] User can log out of his or her account
+- [x ] User can log out of his or her account
-- [* ] User can take a photo, add a caption, and post it to "Instagram"
+- [x ] User can take a photo, add a caption, and post it to "Instagram"
-- [* ] User can view the last 20 posts submitted to "Instagram"
+- [x ] User can view the last 20 posts submitted to "Instagram"
-- [* ] User can pull to refresh the last 20 posts submitted to "Instagram"
+- [x ] User can pull to refresh the last 20 posts submitted to "Instagram"
 - [ ] User can tap a post to go to a Post Details activity, which includes timestamp and caption.
-- [* ] User sees app icon in home screen
+- [x ] User sees app icon in home screen

 The following **stretch** features are implemented:

-- [*] Style the login page to look like the real Instagram login page.
+- [x] Style the login page to look like the real Instagram login page.
-- [*] Style the feed to look like the real Instagram feed.
+- [x] Style the feed to look like the real Instagram feed.
 - [ ] User can load more posts once he or she reaches the bottom of the feed using endless scrolling.
-- [*] User should switch between different tabs using fragments and a Bottom Navigation View.
+- [x] User should switch between different tabs using fragments and a Bottom Navigation View.
-  - [*] Feed Tab (to view all posts from all users)
+  - [x] Feed Tab (to view all posts from all users)
-  - [*] Capture Tab (to make a new post using the Camera and Photo Gallery)
+  - [x] Capture Tab (to make a new post using the Camera and Photo Gallery)
   - [ ] Profile Tab (to view only the current user's posts, in a grid)
 - [ ] Show the username and creation time for each post
 - User Profiles: